mxstbr/mxstbr.com/src/pages/thoughts/inertia.md

 <Lesson title="Lesson 1" body="Consider the inertia of your decisions and spend your time accordingly." />

-I have also realised that it is very common to spend too much time on decisions with low inertia.
-Particularly in teams it can happen that people feel like they have to add their two cents to every choice.
+It's common to spend too much time on decisions with low inertia.
+Particularly in teams people can feel like they have to add their two cents for every choice.

-This is counterproductive, as it is better to make a low inertia decision quickly than to think about or debate what the best option is — particularly for startups.
-Since it's easily undoable, undo it if necessary!
+This is counterproductive, as it's often faster to undo a low inertia decision than to think about it!
+Decide quickly rather than thinking long and hard what the best option is — this applies particularly to startups.

 <Lesson title="Lesson 2" body="Always keep moving.
 Bias towards action." />